hanfak/topics-to-learn/languages/java/framework/Spring/pitfalls.md

 # Pitfalls and advice

--it provides too many things as a single dependency, which has caused a lot of pain over the years because teams that used it just for dependency injection needed to constantly update it for security issues non-related to any dependency injection feature, which is the opposite of Guice and Dagger
+- it provides too many things as a single dependency, which has caused a lot of pain over the years because teams that used it just for dependency injection needed to constantly update it for security issues non-related to any dependency injection feature, which is the opposite of Guice and Dagger
 - slows down your app’s startup time
 - You won’t find out if your app works or not, until you run it - in large commercial environments it can mean up to an hour build and deployment time
   - then you get a massive stacktrace, half of which concerns internal spring classes